andreaferretti/factor-tutorial/README.md

 We must produce a function that test for being a divisor of `n` - in other words we need to partially apply the word `multiple?`.
 This can be done with the word `curry`, like this: `[ multiple? ] curry`.

-Finally, once we have the range and the test function on the stack, we can test whether any element satisfies the divisibility with `find` and convert it to a boolean (`t` or `f`) with `>boolean`.
-Since `find` returns both the index and the element, we will want to define another word
+Finally, once we have the range and the test function on the stack, we can test whether any element satisfies the divisibility with `any?`.

-    : exists? ( seq pred: ( elt -- ? ) -- ? ) find nip >boolean ; inline

-Notice the use of nested stack effects.
 Our full definition looks like

-    : prime? ( n -- ? ) [ sqrt [2,b] ] [ [ multiple? ] curry ] bi exists? not ;
+    : prime? ( n -- ? ) [ sqrt [2,b] ] [ [ multiple? ] curry ] bi any? not ;

 Altough the definition is slightly complicated, the stack shuffling is minimal and limited to the small helper functions, which are much simpler to reason about than `prime?`.